 Through the wisdom of the Enneagram, you can find new ways to respond and obtain a deeper awareness of why you react the way you do.
-The Enneagram simply reinforces that Awareness is a key factor to developing ourselves and personal growth.
-As has been noted by many spiritual teachers and gurus.
+The Enneagram simply reinforces that Awareness which is a key factor to developing ourselves and personal growth, as has been noted by many spiritual teachers and gurus.

 At our Enneagram Workshops, we introduce you to the concepts of awareness, and give you some helpful models for practising awareness and inviting awareness into your daily life.
 In a safe group environment throughout our workshop series, we dive deep into the framework.
 We begin the journey by learning the 9 types of personality and we discuss how our three centres contribute to how we filter the world.
 Modo's Enneagram training invites you to discover yourself in this profound system.
 Check out Enneagram Part 1 here.